OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-06.md

 ## Matthew 6:34

-Therefore, do not worry about tomorrow, for tomorrow will take care of itself.
+Therefore, do not be anxious about tomorrow, for tomorrow will take care of itself.
 Each day has enough trouble of its own.